Fluorescent lamp: End of life

 The life expectancy of a fluorescent lamp is primarily limited by the life of the cathode electrodes.
 To sustain an adequate current level, the electrodes are coated with an emission mixture of metal oxides.
-Every time the lamp is started, and during operation, some small amount of the cathode coating is sputtered off the electrodes by the impact of electrons and heavy ions within the tube.
+Every time the lamp is started, and during operation, a small amount of the cathode coating is sputtered off the electrodes by the impact of electrons and heavy ions within the tube.
 The sputtered material collects on the walls of the tube, darkening it.
 The starting method and frequency affect cathode sputtering.
 A filament may also break, disabling the lamp.

 Low-mercury designs of lamps may fail when mercury is absorbed by the glass tube, phosphor, and internal components, and is no longer available to vaporize in the fill gas.
-Loss of mercury initially causes an extended warm-up time to full light output, and finally causes the lamp to glow a dim pink when the argon gas takes over as the primary discharge.
+Loss of mercury initially causes an extended warm-up time and a lower light output at full brightness, and finally causes the lamp to glow a dim pink when the argon gas takes over as the primary discharge.

 Subjecting the tube to asymmetric current flow, effectively operates it under a DC bias, and causes asymmetric distribution of mercury ions along the tube.
 The localized depletion of mercury vapor pressure manifests itself as pink luminescence of the base gas in the vicinity of one of the electrodes, and the operating lifetime of the lamp may be dramatically shortened.
 This can be an issue with some poorly designed inverters.

 The phosphors lining the lamp degrade with time as well, until a lamp no longer produces an acceptable fraction of its initial light output.

 Failure of the integral electronic ballast of a compact fluorescent bulb will also end its usable life.